awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/troubleshooting.md

     sys.stderr.flush()
     ```

-For more information about how to verify that your Python script outputs log messages, see [View component logs](#view-component-logs)\.
+For more information about how to verify that your Python script outputs log messages, see [Monitor AWS IoT Greengrass logs](monitor-logs.md)\.

 ## AWS Command Line Interface issues<a name="aws-cli-issues"></a>